-Inputs, activities and outputs are under the control of the programme managers, as their relationship depend on the implementation model and organization.
+Inputs, activities and outputs are under the control of the programme managers, as their relationship depends on the implementation model, capacity and organisation.
 Outcomes and impacts are outside the control of the programme managers, as they depend on contextual factors and the behavioral response of intended beneficiaries (and other actors) to the intervention.
+A robust Theory of Change should be a primary tool for guiding the M&E of interventions (e.g., policies, single and integrated programmes) and assessing changes (positive and unintended) and pathways though which these changes occur and manifest themselves.